 Page

-AUT HOR TY FOR REGULATION 1
+AUTI HORI TY FOR REGULATION 1

 SEC.
-1. DEFINITIONS (a) State bank (b) Mutual savings bank (c) Board (d) Board of directors. (e) Federal Reserve Bank stock. (f) Capital and capital stock.
-1 1 2 2 2 2 2

-Sec.
+1. DEFINITIONS 1

+(a) State bank 1

+(b) Mutual savings bank 1

+(c) Board 2

+(d) Board of directors 2

+(e) Federal Reserve Bank stock 2

+(f) Capital and capital stock 2

+SEC.
 2. ELIGIBILITY REQUIREMENTS 2

 SEC.
 3. Insurance of Deposits 3

 SEC.
-4. APPLICATION FOR MEMBERSHIP 3 3 4
+4. APPLICATION FOR MEMBERSHIP 3

+(a) State bank, other than a mutual savings bank 3

+(b) Mutual savings bank 4

+(c) Mutual savings bank which is not authorized to pur- chase stock of Federal Reserve Bank at time of

 admission 4

+(d) Execution and filing of application 4

 SEC.
 5. APPROVAL OF APPLICATION 4

+(a) Matters given special consideration by Board 4

+(b) Procedure for admission to membership after approval

 of application 5

-Sec.
-PRIVILEGES AND REQUIREMENTS OF MEMBERSHIP 5

 SEC.
+6. PRIVILEGES AND REQUIREMENTS OF MEMBERSHIP 5

+SEC.
 7. CONDITIONS OF MEMBERSHIP 6

 SEC.
-8. ESTABLISHMENT OR MAINTENANCE OF BRANCHES 7 8 9 10
+8. ESTABLISHMENT OR MAINTENANCE OF BRANCHES 7

+(a) In general 7

+(b) Branches in the United States 8

+(c) Application for approval of branches in United States 9

+(d) Foreign branches 10

+(e) Application for approval of foreign branches 10

 SEC.
+9. PUBLICATION OF REPORTS OF MEMBER BANKS AND THEIR

+AFFILIATES 10

+(a) Reports of member banks 10

-9. Publication of Reports of Member Banks and Their Affiliates 10 10 11
+4 (b) Reports of affiliates 11

 SEC.
+10. VOLUNTARY WITHDRAWAL FROM FEDERAL RESERVE SYSTEM 12

+(a) General 12

-10. VOLUNTARY WITHDRAWAL FROM FEDERAL RESERVE SYSTEM (a) General (b) Notice of intention of withdrawal (c) Time and method of effecting actual withdrawal (d) Withdrawal of notice 12 12 12 13 13
+(b) Notice of intention of withdrawal 12

+(c) Time and method of effecting actual withdrawal 13

+(d) Withdrawal of notice 13

+One 14

-SEC 11 ROADD FORMS 14
+SEC.
+11. BOARD FORMS 14